After closing down due to COVID-19 on March 12, 2020, Universal Orlando was one of the first major theme parks in the U.S. to reopen.

 Here are some general things you should know before you get to the resort:

 - Attendance is limited: As part of the resort’s reopening guidelines, it is required to operate with reduced capacity at all three parks.
-However, since the resort opened, it has not reached its limited capacity threshold and attendance has been fairly low overall.
+However, since the resort opened, it generally hits its limited capacity threshold only on weekends.
 To check whether the parks have maxed out on a given day, you can go to the resort's official site, UniversalOrlando.com, or call its guest relations line at 407-224-4233.

 - Reservations are not required to visit the parks: Unlike most other theme parks (including the ones at Disney World and SeaWorld Orlando), Universal is not requiring guests to make advance reservations for the day they wish to visit the parks during the pandemic.